jaw547/a3-criminal-justice/readme/policestops_readme.md

 # Police stops data

-For the visualization on police stops regarding Marijuana violations in Colorado, I used data from the Stanford Open Policing Project (https://stacks.stanford.edu/file/druid:py883nd2578/CO-clean.csv.gz).
+For the visualization on police stops regarding Marijuana violations in Colorado, we used data from the Stanford Open Policing Project (https://stacks.stanford.edu/file/druid:py883nd2578/CO-clean.csv.gz).

 ## Objective
-Answer the questions: Did the police continue stopping people regarding marijuana violations in Colorado during the period before legalization and after referendum?
-If so, who did they stop?
+Answer the questions:
+* Did the police continue stopping people regarding marijuana violations in Colorado during the period before legalization and after referendum?
+* If so, who did they stop?
 The main aim of this study is to explore whether police stops operate under racial biases during a period during which there are no incentives to prosecute marijuana violations.
 As such, we believe the time frame between referendum and legalization serve as a propitious natural experiment to observe trends of this sort.

 # To clean the data, I followed the next steps: